 If you’re enjoying The Living Experiment, please tell your friends about it (check out the “Share This” widget and other social-media tools on this page).
 People are always looking for great new podcasts, and your personal recommendations mean a lot.

-- Sendhil Mullainathan’s books – Scarcity: Why Having Too Little Means So Much and Scarcity: The New Science of Having Less and How it Defines our Lives (co-authored with Eldar Shafir).
+- Books by Sendhil Mullainathan and Eldar Shafir – Scarcity: Why Having Too Little Means So Much and Scarcity: The New Science of Having Less and How it Defines our Lives

 - Sign up for The Living Experiment newsletter so you can stay up to date with us, get free gifts, and receive new-show notifications (plus highlights) as soon as each new episode is released.